reactjs/rfcs/text/0000-suspense-transitions.md

 This proposal works by adding a new prop to React's suspense called 'Wrapper'.
-This wrapper essentially accomplishes what was outlined in Proposal 1 but is rendered as part of the Suspense api.
+This wrapper essentially accomplishes what was outlined in Proposal 1 but is rendered as part of the suspense api.
 It also provides the "isWaiting" state as a prop to the fallback and children components so that those components can access those states if needed for any other transition tooling.